clementgallet/libTAS/docs/guides/options.md

 #### Skip unmapped pages

 Save savestate space by not saving unmapped memory pages, but some games crash because of this.
-If unsure, leave unchecked
+If unsure, leave unchecked.

 #### Fork to save states